hapax/hapax.github.io/assets/chuzenji.md

 wildflowers sprouting through the gravel of a tumbledown plot.
 Presiding over this growth is a rusted lean-to, concealing in all probability nothing more exotic than rakes and tire-chains.
+But I am reminded of the Shinto shrines that dot the country like mushrooms in autumn.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />